Looking for a particular RMV service or transaction? Look through the full list of what the RMV offers to find what you need.

 Standard vs. REAL ID

 - Decide which license credential you want before you visit a Service Center.
-Use our REAL ID decision tool to help you decide and find out what documents you need.

 - No one needs REAL ID until October of 2020 when it could be used to fly domestically or enter Federal Buildings.
 However, if you are willing to carry a passport, you will never need a REAL ID.
 Visit mass.gov/ID for more information on REAL ID requirements.